Portuguese Water Dog Health Care & Feeding

 Skin diseases include allergies (which cause itchy skin and can lead to pyoderma) and follicular dysplasia, though follicular dysplasia is usually limited to curly-coated PWDs who have two curly-coated parents.
 Ear infections are somewhat common due to all the hair in the ear canals.

 The primary orthopedic disease in Portuguese Water Dogs is hip dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of 5000 Portuguese Water Dogs and found 13% dysplastic.
-That's high, and the true rate is even higher because most of the obviously bad X-rays were not sent in for official evaluation.
+The Orthopedic Foundation of America evaluated the hip X-rays of 9100 Portuguese Water Dogs and found 13% dysplastic.
+Elbow dysplasia occurs at a low 1-2% rate.

 Gastrointestinal diseases include colitis (inflammatory bowel disease and protein-losing enteropathy), and occasionally hemorrhagic gastroenteritis.